Skip to section

 Overall.

-IG is a noteworthy online share trading platform, especially for advanced traders.
+IG is a noteworthy online share trading platform, especially for advanced traders and definitely worth a comparison for investors using or considering Interactive Brokers.

 The top-notch trading interface, competitive fees and wide availability of financial instruments are IG’s key differentiators.
 But the complexity of the platform could be a turnoff for newbies.